-These are the same disciples that Jesus knew would abandon him when he suffered.
+These are the same disciples Jesus knew would abandon him when he suffered.
 Jesus knew Peter would deny him.
 He also knew they would forsake their calling and return to their fishing boats.
 Yet, Jesus said, “they have obeyed your word.”